 Recognizing the different models is easy: the 912 has black cylinder covers, the 912S green/blue (blue for the french market), the 912iS is green but without the carburetors and the 914 has red covers and a turbo.
 These are the most obvious differences.

-Flying with these small engines, compared to the ordinary Lycoming or Continental takes some time to get used to.
-They are also equipped with liquid cooling and have an electronic ignition, this is new to some pilots.
+Flying with these small engines, compared to the ordinary Lycoming or Continental takes some time to get used too.
+They are also equipped with liquid cooling and have an electronic ignition, this is also new to some pilots.

-Maintaining these little engines takes some time getting used too as things are just a bit different compared to standard aero engines.
+Maintaining these little engines is not much of a problem as things are just a little bit different compared to standard aero engines.
 Below some tips and tricks.
+Keep in mind that this list is not complete, visit flyrotax.com for the latest technical information.

 As the gearbox is also lubricated by the engine oil it therefore needs a type of oil suitable for gearboxes.
 Motorbike oil is fine for this purpose.
-Normal car or aircraft engine oil is not suitable and it will ruin the gearbox eventually.
-Use API SG or higher with high pressure additives for gearboxes.
-As for viscosity we recommend 10W40 or 15W50, as this will do fine in most moderate climates, see the chart.
+Normal car or aircraft engine oil is not suitable and it will ruin the gearbox sooner or later.
+Use API specification SG or higher with high pressure additives for gearboxes.
+As for viscosity we recommend 10W40 or 15W50, as this will do fine in most moderate climates, see the chart for that.

 Service Instructions SI-18-1997-R5 and SI-912-016-914-019 from Rotax explains it in more detail.